Make Your Mess Look Deliberate

 You know the ones.
 They seem to move from place to place around the room, like nomads in search of their personal Mecca…

 Gather these assorted little items and give them a home in a beautiful bowl or even an ashtray if you are big on re-purposing.
 You need one of these Catch-Alls for your dresser or bedside table and another one near the front door too.
 Train yourself to empty your pockets when you first walk in the door.
-Deposit keys, wallet, lip balm, coins etc. You’ll save yourself a lot of time searching for said items when you want to leave again and you won’t no longer need to have five sets of keys dispersed to the doorman, neighbors and friend.
+Deposit keys, wallet, lip balm, coins etc. You’ll save yourself a lot of time searching for said items when you want to leave again and you will no longer need to have five sets of keys dispersed to the doorman, neighbors and friend.

 Tray Chic: Once you master the art of capturing small game like your house keys, gum packets and sunglasses, you are ready to mark your territory with trays.
 The trick is to make little compositions out of the disorder by corralling the things you need and other Keep-Ables neatly onto one of these.
 Instant Tidy.